 HideYour accommodation: Tides Hotel (was Trailways Hotel)

 Centrally located within a few minutes walk of Nelson’s central shopping precinct, theatres, restaurants and cafés, the information centre, and close to the scenic waterfront.
 Located right on the river, many of the rooms open onto the river view.
-Also overlooking the river is award-winning The Tides Restaurant and Bar.Leaving Nelson you will pass through the suburb of Richmond.
+Also overlooking the river is The Tides Restaurant and Bar.Leaving Nelson you will pass through the suburb of Richmond.
 Moving on you will travel through the Nelson Lakes and Kahurangi National Park regions.
 Trees, rivers and valleys accompany you now as you head towards the town of Murchison.
 Murchison is a quiet place and a great lunch stop.
 Underneath its sleepy farming facade is an adventurers paradise with white water rafting, jet boating, gold panning, kayaking, 4WD trips and excellent trout fishing.

 From Murchison, you will head south towards Maruia Springs, which has been attracting travellers for years and the natural hot springs are now located within an authentic Japanese themed resort, a great place to stop for a soak if time allows.
 Head inland over the Lewis Pass where the landscape changes to a sub-alpine zone with large forests of red and silver beech.
 Near the summit a short walking track, the Tarn Nature Walk, is an ideal place to break your journey.